JohanVanslembrouck/corolib/README.md

 On my computer, the Boost libraries (version 1.74.0) are located in

 	/usr/lib/x86_64-linux-gnu/

-In examples/boost/CMakeLists.txt and examples/corolab/CMakeLists.txt, adapt (if necessary) the following variables to your own installation of the Boost library:

-	set(Boost_INCLUDE_DIR /usr/include/boost)
-	set(Boost_LIBRARY_DIR /usr/lib/x86_64-linux-gnu/)

 After installing Boost ASIO, set the BOOST_INSTALLED flag to TRUE in the top-level CMakelists.txt file.